tinve/Data-Cleaning-Project/README.md

 Run the script.
 It will group measurements by subject (1 to 30) and activity (walking, walking_upstairs, walking_downstairs, sitting, standing and lying), pick values with "mean()" and "std()" in their names and calculate average for each group.
 Then it will write the result to a file **tidy_data.txt** in **UCI HAR Dataset directory**.
-Read Codebook file for the details of output file format.
+Read CodeBook file for the details of output file format.

 Read script comments to learn how to modify the script to include more values (with "Mean" in their names).